 - And one for adult maintenance [M].

-Although there is no specific profile for senior dogs, you are better off buying an adult product with this label than any other.
+Although there is no specific profile for older dogs, you are better off buying an adult dog food product with this label than any other.

 2. Main Benefits of Senior Dog Food